 That night at 4 a.m., the POWs were awakened and fed breakfast.
 They were marched to Pier 7 in Manila.
 The Japanese boarded Japanese civilians first.
 The last group to board the Oryoku Maru were the POWs who boarded that evening.

-The Oryoku Maru set sail for for Takao, Formosa as part of convoy MATA - 37 on December 13th.
-The morning of December 14th, the POWs were receiving their breakfast.
+The Oryoku Maru set sail for for Takao, Formosa as part of convoy MATA - 37 on December 13th at a bout 3:30 A.M.
+The morning of December 14th, the POWs were receiving their breakfast when they heard the anti-aircraft guns start firing.
+At first, they thought the crews were practicing.
 Suddenly the sound of planes could be heard in the distance.
-The ship's antiaircraft guns began firing.
 From the change in the sound of the planes' engines, the prisoners knew that they were attacking.

 The POWs lived through seventeen attacks by the American planes.
 Every time a bomb exploded close to the ship, it bounced like a toy in the water.
 By that evening, most of the other ships in the convoy had been sunk or departed the area.

 That night the POWs were held in the ship's holds.
 The buckets for human waste were overflowing.
 As they sat in the hold, they could hear the sound of lifeboats being loaded and lowered.
+The Japanese opened the holds and made the American medics treat the wounded and dying.
 The POWs knew that the Japanese intended for them to die in the ship's holds.

 On the morning of Friday, December 15, 1944, at Subic Bay, the American planes returned to finish the attack.
 A Japanese guard shouted into the holds that the prisoners should abandon ship.
 Oryoku Maru again came under attack by American planes.
 The pilots had no idea that the ship was carrying prisoners until they saw the prisoners climbing out of the ship’s holds in an attempt to escape the bombing.
 Upon seeing the prisoners, the planes stopped the attack.

 What is known is that Sgt.
 Elmer N. Smith never realized his dream of liberation and freedom.
-He died during the attack on the Oryoku Maru.
+He died during the attack on the Oryoku Maru on December 15, 1944.
 He was 24 years old.

-After he was liberated at Bilibid Prison, Garrett Royalty gave Elmer's letters to his parents.
+After he was liberated at Bilibid Prison at the end of the war.
+Garrett Royalty returned home and gave Elmer's letters to his parents.
 It was from those letters that the quotations in this biography were taken.